daveredfern/daveredfern/content/_posts/2020-07-13-keep-it-short.md

 Written communication can be time-consuming but it doesn’t need to be.
 When writing I use the following rules.

 1. **Keep it short.** Less is more.
-2. **Be explicit and direct.** Being passive can cost you lots of follow-up discussions.
+2. **Be explicit.** Being passive can cost you lots of follow-up discussions.
 3. **Write for an international audience.** Some words have double which might be offensive or cause you to break rule two.
 4. **If it’s turning into a thread, jump on a call.** It’s the equivalent of days worth of text-based communication.
 5. **Don’t be offended.** People are generally good.
 Don’t read into tone when communicating with text.